markdryan/subtilis/docs/Subtilis.md

 accompanied by a short hand notation for LOCAL, :=.
 It's probably worth doing though as writing LOCAL everywhere is a real pain.

+Currently the LOCAL statement can only be used to define a single variable.
+However, it can be used to initialise the variable.
+Thus in Subtilis you can write

+LOCAL y% = 10 MOD 3

+If no initialiser is provided the variable is initialised to it's zero value, 0 for numbers and array elements and "" for strings.
+Thus the statement

+LOCAL x%

+declares a local variable, x%, and initialises it to 0.

 ### Function and Procedure definition

 The DEF keyword must be followed by a space.
 So DEFPROCTest will not compile in